Indiana American Water Uses ArcGIS Online and Eos Arrow 200 to Slash Half-Year Workflow to One Week

 “We wanted to transfer everything to ArcGIS Online by the end of 2016 for all field operations,” he said.

-Winston knew ArcGIS Online worked with the Collector for ArcGIS mobile app to get maps in and out of the field instantly, without any file transfers.
+Winston knew ArcGIS Online worked with the ArcGIS Collector mobile app to get maps in and out of the field instantly, without any file transfers.

 “You can set up one map that feeds both ArcGIS Online and the Collector application,” he said.
 “So anyone with a web browser can log in and get access, no matter what device you’re on.”